krVishesh/IoT-test-dump/README.md

 ## Requirements

-- Python 3.x
+- Thonny IDE
+- MicroPython firmware for ESP32
 - Various hardware components as specified in each test file
-- Required Python packages (listed in individual README files)
+- Required MicroPython packages (listed in individual README files)

 ## Usage